eduarddotgg/adm-dev-kit/_docs/introduction.md

 # Introduction

 Important to know - ADM DEV KIT is not aimed to replace any of existing tools of frameworks!

 ## Prelude

 Component driven development.
-Components help to keep project easy scalable and maintainable.
+Components helps to keep project easy scalable and maintainable.
 With components there are no big files that include whole world.

 There are many ways how to develop in component driven way.
 There are also a lot of tools and frameworks that help to develop in component driven way.
 Some of them are SPA (single page applications), some of them offer recipes that personally i don’t really like.
 So I decided to build my own tool that will satisfy my needs.
 Of course I’m open mind to improvements and pull requests.

 ## Main Idea

 Main idea is to provide component driven development with components that are separated from each other and at the same time generate normal, non SPA (single page application), website with it’s HTML, JS and CSS.
 Let’s take a look at some example for better understanding.

 ## Examples

 ### Vanila Project

 First of all let’s look on usual some website project file structure.
-As a usual it can be separated it on few parts:
+As a usual it can be separated on few parts:

 - html
 - js
 - css
 - assets (fonts, images, etc).

 So the very basic project structure will look like this:

 ```
 assets/
 	| - css/